gorhill/httpswitchboard/README.md

 Your choice.

-HTTP Switchboard is the fruit of a personal project, there no company of any kind involved, therefore no agenda other than giving users the tools to be in complete control of their browser (I appreciate the thought, but I do not want donation, now or in the future.)
+HTTP Switchboard is the fruit of a personal project, there no company of any kind involved, therefore no agenda other than giving users the tools to be in complete control of their browser.
+I appreciate the thought, but I do not want donation, now or in the future.
+If you **really** want to give something in return, then my wish would be that you direct your donation to an organisation genuinely dedicated to defend basic principles of democracy.
+Examples: [Freedom of the Press Foundation](https://pressfreedomfoundation.org/), [EFF](https://www.eff.org/), or whatever fits the profile.

 This is pre-version 1.0, more work is intended.